 Some of the standout supporting characters include, for starters, the aforementioned Veldora and Shizue.
-The former is boastful yet affable dragon with enough power to decimate a continent, and gained a relatively big fanbase for his dynamic relationship with Rimuru - all in one or two episodes.
+The former is a boastful yet affable dragon with enough power to decimate a continent, and gained a relatively big fanbase for his dynamic relationship with Rimuru - all in one or two episodes.

 The latter is probably the single most important supporting character in TenSura, whose fate is intertwined with Rimuru, serving as an older mentor and experienced adventurer not unlike your typical anime heroes.
-Personally I would have loved another episode or two about her bond with Rimuru, but her story arc is among the most memorable in the entire show.
+Personally, I would have loved another episode or two about her bond with Rimuru, but her story arc is among the most memorable in the entire show.

-Aside from those two, one of my favorite side characters is a dwarven aristocrat and scientist called Vesta, who has history with Rimuru’s blacksmith Kaijin.
+Aside from those two, one of my favorite side characters is a dwarven aristocrat and scientist called Vesta, who has a history with Rimuru’s blacksmith Kaijin.
 In the span of just two episodes, we see Vesta going from an arrogant and petty antagonist to a genuinely sympathetic person that is deeply in pain of his actions.